 • Confirm that the grazing operator has well thought-out animal care procedures and protocols in place to ensure the animals are cared for in a responsible, humane fashion (ample stock watering, safety from predators, and careful animal observation and action for accidents, sickness or disease).

-• Consultation with Certified Range Managers (CRM) when appropriate.
+• Consultation with Certified Range Managers (CRM) when rangeland practices are being applied on forested landscapes or as appropriate.

 • Develop a monitoring program that determines the effectiveness of the grazing/browsing program compared to the original planned results.